Deep-Commit/gswarm/DOCKER.md

    - **Use Slash Commands**: Required for the `/verify` command
 7. Invite the bot to your server with appropriate permissions

-**Note**: The bot will automatically create a purple-colored verification role called "GSwarm-Verified-Purple" when assigning roles.
-This role is purely cosmetic (no special permissions) and is used to tag/identify verified users.
-This approach ensures that users' existing role colors are not affected.
-If the bot cannot create the purple role (due to permissions), it will fall back to assigning the original verification role.
+**Note**: The bot will only assign the role specified in the configuration.
+The role must be created manually by a server administrator before the bot can assign it to users.
+The bot will not create any roles automatically.

 ### G-Swarm API Setup